namhyung/uftrace/doc/uftrace-report.md

 \--sort-column=*IDX*
 :   When --diff option is used, 3 columns will be shown for each total time, self time and call count.
 This is option is to select the index of column to be used as a sort key.
 The index 0 is for original data given by --file option, and index 1 is for data given by --diff option, and index 2 is for (percentage of) difference between the two data.

+-k, \--kernel
+:   Trace kernel functions as well as user functions.
+Only kernel functions inside user functions will be shown.

+-K, \--kernel-full
+:   Trace kernel functions as well as user functions.
+All kernel functions will be shown.

 EXAMPLE
 =======